csharpd/CV/readme.md

   - Ruby
   - Ruby on Rails
   - Sinatra
-  - Javascript<!-- , JQuery, AJAX, CoffeeScript -->
+  - Javascript
   - Object relational mappers like ActiveRecord and Datamapper
   - PostgreSQL
-  - Unit testing with RSpec <!-- and Jasmine -->
+  - Unit testing with RSpec
   - Integration testing using RSpec and Poltergeist
   - Behaviour driven development using Cucumber
   - Version control with git, pushing to GitHub